pschiltz/VisAnVisStat/Deploy and Configure.md

 ```
 https://repo1.maven.org/maven2/junit/junit/4.13.2/junit-4.13.2.jar
 ```
-3. Execute the install by pasting this command into your Powershell window (or a Command Prompt window)
+3. Execute the install by pasting this command into a Command Prompt window (if not still up, type <kdb>cmd</kdb> in the search area of your command bar)
 ```
-"C:\SAS Software Depot\setup.exe" -quiet -responsefile "C:\Users\sasadm\Downloads\sdwresponse.properties"
+"C:\SAS Software Depot\setup.exe" -quiet -wait -responsefile "C:\Users\sasadm\Downloads\sdwresponse.properties"
 ```
+4. The command will execute and return.
+But the install and configuration will take approximately 30 minutes.
+You can monitor the XXXXX process in Task Manager to determine if it is still running.
+You can also watch for the presence of c:\program files\sashome and c:\sas\config.

+## Adjustments Required for Non-Default Values

+If you did not take default values for the name of your VM, admin account, SAS required accounts, or any of the passwords, please edit your sdwresponse.properties file as highlighted below: